open/close all folders

 - After that, Luigi manages to beat Dimentio without even using Pixls!
 Granted, it ended up playing into Dimentio's plan in the end, but that's still awesome for the Man in Green.

 - Tippi's "The Reason You Suck" Speech to Super Dimentio shortly before his death.

 Tippi: Nothing is decided entirely by fate, you know...
 All things determine their destinies.
 Good-bye now, Dimentio.
 We'll add a footnote to the prophecy about your failure.

 You believed in your prophecy, and we believed in mopping the FLOOR with you!

-Oh yeah, and Dimentio's Taking You with Me move that could only be canceled out BY MARRIAGE.
-I just find it cool he didn't rely on the heroes being dumb enough to do absolutely nothing, as most tend to do.
+- Oh yeah, and Dimentio's Taking You with Me move that could only be canceled out BY MARRIAGE.
+He didn't rely on the heroes being dumb enough to do absolutely nothing, as most villains tend to do.

 Paper Mario: Sticker Star

 - Bowser defeats Mario so thoroughly at the start that he's folded and crumpled up when Kersti finds him.

 - One Toad at the beginning of the game is hiding behind a bush waiting to ambush Bowser.